monntterro/chat-manager-bot/README.md

 ## Description

-**Chat Manager Bot** is a Telegram bot designed to help manage and organize group chats.
-It removes all links in messages, but it also has a whitelist of links.
-It also allows you to create a word that allows you to transmit any link, just put a secret word in front of the link.
+**Chat Manager Bot** is a Telegram bot designed to manage and organize group chats.

+- 🚫 Deletes all links in messages
+- ✅ Supports **whitelist** of allowed links
+- 🔑 Allows you to use the **secret word** to transmit any link (it is enough to specify it before the link)

+The bot works with all types of messages: formatted text, photos, audio and video.
+It also correctly handles situations when a user tries to **change an already sent message**.

 ## Examples